mkuzak/R-intro-bayarea/README.md

 [Follow RStudio installation installation instructions](http://www.rstudio.com/products/rstudio/download/)

 To start working through the tutorial clone this git repository locally.
 Whole environment should get setup once you load it in RStudio.
-It is an good idea to create an RStudio project from this repository ([read how to do it](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)).
+It is an good idea to create an RStudio project from this repository directory .
+To do it: `File -> New Project -> Existing Directory` ([read about wrking with projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)).

 ## Setup issues
 ### Mac OS X